percy/cli/packages/cli-build/README.md

-  -t, --timeout <ms>     Timeout before exiting without updates, defaults to 10 minutes -i, --interval <ms>    Interval at which to poll for updates, defaults to 1 second -f, --fail-on-changes  Exit with an error when diffs are found
+  -t, --timeout <ms>     Timeout before exiting without updates, defaults to 10 minutes -i, --interval <ms>    Interval at which to poll for updates, defaults to 1 second -f, --fail-on-changes  Exit with an error when diffs are found --pass-if-approved     Doesn't Exit with an error if the build is approved, requires '--fail-on-changes'

 Global options:
   -v, --verbose          Log everything